 75% of the course is dedicated to studio practice and 25% to the history & theory of visual culture.
 The two components of the course are closely integrated, and the historical and theoretical study of art is taught both in the lecture rooms and in the studios.

 Alongside the students’ individual studio work, workshops and projects designed to introduce a range of techniques and approaches are offered throughout the year.
-In addition, they attend taught practical classes in drawing and human anatomy as well as lectures, seminars and tutorials in art history.
-Students are encouraged to experiment in their studio practice and, in the case of art history, through debate and essay writing.
+In addition, they attend taught human anatomy as well as lectures, seminars and tutorials in the history and theory of modern and contemporary visual culture.
+Students are encouraged to experiment in their studio practice and through debate and essay writing in the history and theory modules.
 Examinations take place at the end of the first year (prelims) and third year (finals); the second year provides the longest expanse of time for unfettered experimentation, underpinned by rigorous studio-practice, deep theoretical reflection and close tutorial support.